ggtracker/maggick/README.md

 ## Creating unit icons

- 1. Extract btn-unit* (and all files from special cases below) from base.MPQ and throw them in units/dds/
+ 1. Extract btn-unit* (and all files from special cases below) from the appropriate MPQ file and throw them in units/dds/ The MPQ file will be Starcraft II/Mods/Liberty.SC2Mod/Base.SC2Assets for WoL units.
- 2. `cd units && bash gen.sh <size>`
+ 2. `cd units && bash gen.sh <size>` for <size> in 32, 48, 76
  3. profit.

 ### Special cases: